When U.S. Citizens Living Abroad Owe U.S. Tax

 Exclusions From Income

-Instead of taking the foreign tax credit, a U.S. expat may elect to exclude from gross income:
+Instead of taking the foreign tax credit, U.S. expats may, if they qualify, elect to exclude from gross income:

-You need pay no U.S. income tax on these amounts.
+You would not pay U.S. income tax on these amounts.

 You can elect to use either or both exclusions.
 They are available to each individual expat taxpayer, so, if eligible, each spouse may claim the exclusions even if a couple files a joint tax return.